Potentially preventable emergency hospital admissions

 Unplanned hospital admissions are both costly and frequently unpleasant experiences for patients.
 Many hospital admissions related to long-term conditions could be avoided, if timely and effective care is provided to the patient in the community.
 These conditions are known as ambulatory care-sensitive (ACS) conditions.
 Here we look at admission for all ACS conditions in England, and three common chronic conditions - chronic obstructive pulmonary disease (COPD), asthma and diabetes - internationally.

 There are many different definitions of which conditions should be considered as ACS.
 The definitions used here are listed in the online appendix to our Focus on Preventable admissions report.
 For a discussion of the various ways of defining an ACS admission, see Purdy and others (2009).

-One of the problems with these indicators is that they look at hospital admissions and do not take account of underlying differences in the prevalence of different conditions.
-For example, with regard to diabetes, it is not always clear whether lower admission rates are due to a lower prevalence of diabetes in the population or better management of people with diabetes.
-However, there are several ongoing OECD initiatives that focus on coding practices, dataset structure and data specification, with the aim of making the indicators more useful for international comparison.
+One of the main problems with these indicators is that they look only at hospital admissions and do not take account of differences in disease prevalence.
+For example, with regard to diabetes, it is not clear whether lower admission rates are due to a lower prevalence of diabetes in the population or better management of people with diabetes.